Explore health content from A to Z.

 The first step to lowering your risk for esophageal cancer is to identify your risk factors.
 Then you can decide which risks you can and cannot control.
 These are some of the steps you can take to help lower your risk for esophageal cancer:

-Quit smoking and avoid secondhand smoke.
+Quit using any form of tobacco and avoid secondhand smoke.

 Stop drinking alcohol.